tredly/container-mariadb/README.md

 This container requires Tredly to be installed. https://github.com/vuid-com/tredly-build

 1. Open `grant.sql`.
 Change the database name and root user passwords to suit.
-Default is `tredly_mariadb`
+Default is database name is `tredly_mariadb` and default password is `super_secret_password`
-2. Open `Tredlyfile` and change the database password on line 141: `onStart= mysql -uroot --password=r9Ch2pY8tUKyA8TR vuid_help < /usr/local/install.sql`
+2. Open `Tredlyfile`.
+Change the database name and password on line 141: `onStart= mysql -uroot --password=super_secret_password tredly_mariadb < /usr/local/install.sql`.
 3. Add any SQL to `install.sql` you want to run when the container is created.
+The database used is specified in `grant.sql` and `Tredlyfile`

 ### Changing the default port